Azure-Samples/contoso-real-estate/README.md

 ## Project structure

-For more details about the project structure, please visit the [Project Structure](docs/project-structure.md) documentation.
+The project is using `npm` workspaces.
+The project structure is as follows:

+- `packages/` - contains all the packages
+  - [`api`](../packages/api/) - contains the serverless Azure Functions API.
+  - [`portal`](../packages/portal) - contains the Angular web portal.
+  - [`blog`](../packages/blog) - contains the Next.js blog.
+  - [`blog-cms`](../packages/blog-cms) - contains the Strapi CMS.
+  - [`stripe`](../packages/stripe) - contains the Stripe webhook.
+  - [`testing`](../packages/testing) - contains the Playwright tests.

 ## Deploy to Azure

 ### Prerequisites

 This project uses [GitHub Codespaces](https://github.com/features/codespaces) as the main development environment.
 The following steps assume you are using GitHub Codespaces.
-If you are not using GitHub Codespaces, you can still deploy the application to Azure by following the steps in the [Deploy to Azure](docs/deploy-to-azure.md) documentation.
+If you are not using GitHub Codespaces, you can open the project in a Dev Container locally following the instructions [here](docs/dev-container.md).

 ### Deploy to Azure